nf-core/viralmetagenome/docs/output.md

 :::

-Based on these prefixes viralmetagenome separates external references from denovo contigs.
+Based on these prefixes nf-core/viralmetagenome separates external references from denovo contigs.
 If any assemblers are added, consider specifying a specific regex for `--assembler_patterns`.

 ### Minimap2